eolseng/pg6102-practice/README.md

-# Practise project for PG6102
+# Practice project for PG6102
 Microservice architecture based on SpringBoot, written in Kotlin.

 Attempting to design as a "Twelve-Factor App", but using a root-POM as done in the course.